| Barriers To Basic Care As the fastest growing population in American

 Corrections and Courts Committee to hold investigative hearings into

+the incident.
 This one story led to the paper’s own investigation as to

 whether the neglect causing Greer’s death was an isolated incident.